-An affiliate of the Company's Manager maintains a \$200.0 million real estate debt warehouse investment vehicle (the "Ares Warehouse Vehicle") that holds Ares Management originated commercial real estate loans, which are made available to purchase by other investment vehicles, including the Company and other Ares Management managed investment vehicles.
-From time to time, the Company may purchase loans from the Ares Warehouse Vehicle.
-The Company's Manager will approve the purchase of such loans only on terms, including the consideration to be paid, that are determined by the Company's Manager in good faith to be appropriate for the Company once the Company has sufficient liquidity.
-The Company is not obligated to purchase any loans originated by the Ares Warehouse Vehicle.
+One or more affiliates of the Company's Manager may originate commercial real estate loans, which may be made available for purchase by other investment vehicles, including the Company and other Ares Management managed investment vehicles.
+From time to time, the Company may purchase such commercial real estate loans from affiliates of the Company's Manager.
+The Company's Manager will approve the purchase of such loans only on terms, including the consideration to be paid, that are determined by the Company's Manager in good faith to be appropriate for the Company, provided that the Company has sufficient liquidity.
+The Company is not obligated to purchase any loans originated by affiliates of the Company's Manager.
 In addition, from time to time, the Company may purchase loans, including participations in loans, from other Ares Management managed investment vehicles.
-Loans purchased by the Company from the Ares Warehouse Vehicle or other Ares Management managed investment vehicles are purchased at fair value as determined by an independent third-party valuation expert and are subject to approval by a majority of the Company's independent directors.
-No loans were purchased by the Company from the Ares Warehouse Vehicle for the three months ended March 31, 2023.
+Loans purchased by the Company from affiliates of the Company's Manager or other Ares Management managed investment vehicles are purchased at fair value as determined by an independent third-party valuation expert and are subject to approval by a majority of the Company's independent directors.
+No loans were purchased by the Company from affiliates of the Company's Manager or other Ares Management managed investment vehicles for the three and nine months ended September 30, 2023.